oxivanisher/d1ws2812mqtt/README.md

 ## States
 The LEDs are used to display minimal connection state information:
 * Violet: At startup
-* Orange: No WiFi connection
+* Red: No WiFi connection
 * Yellow: WiFi connection but not connected to MQTT Server
+* Light blue: Unable to connect to MQTT Server
-* Green: Connected to WiFi and MQTT Server
+* Green flash: Connected to WiFi and MQTT Server, everything is OK

 ## MQTT interface
 ### Discovery